-- 1. With the printer in the READY state, press the ▲ key to select the Print Information Menu, then press the ENTER key to select it. - 2.
-Press the ▲ key to select Configuration, then press the ENTER key to print a configuration page.
+- With the printing unit in the READY state, press the ▲ key to select the Print Information Menu, then press the ENTER key to select it. - 2.
+Press the A key to select Configuration, then press the ENTER key to print a configuration page.